-The European General Data Protection Regulation is widely misunderstood by many small businesses.
-It’s one of those topics that many people have some idea about and are keen to talk loudly about, while frequently missing the point, although few really understand it.
+Many small businesses widely misunderstand the European General Data Protection Regulation.
+It’s one of those topics that many people have some idea about and are keen to talk loudly about while frequently missing the point, although few understand it.

 The regulation came into force on May 25th, 2018, and replaced the 1995 EU data protection directive, which allowed each EU member state to govern their own rules, leading to a disparity in the way data protection was enforced across the EU.

-GDPR created a standard set of rules across the continent and enforces penalties for misuse and loss of data.
+GDPR created a standard set of rules across the continent and enforced penalties for misuse and data loss.

-Despite what many, many, marketers believe, GDPR is not a marketing issue.
-Sure, some marketing processes are affected, but at its core, GDPR isn’t concerned with marketing but, rather, how companies obtain, store, and process personal data.
+Despite what many marketers believe, GDPR is not a marketing issue.
+Sure, some marketing processes are affected, but at its core, GDPR isn’t concerned with marketing but rather how companies obtain, store, and process personal data.

-The point in GDPR is not to catch small businesses out but to protect EU citizens’ digital information and set a standard for data privacy that leads the world.
+The point of GDPR is not to catch small businesses but to protect EU citizens’ digital information and set a standard for data privacy that leads the world.

 Identity fraud is growing year on year.
 For this reason, data protection should be a massive concern for any company that processes personally identifiable information (PII).